Singer Morgan Wallen suspended from label after racial slur - WTMJ

 AP Entertainment Writer

 NASHVILLE, Tenn.
-(AP) — Country star Morgan Wallen has been suspended indefinitely from his label after a video surfaced of him shouting a racial slur and some radio stations have already removed his music from their playlists.
+(AP) — Country star Morgan Wallen has been suspended indefinitely from his label and seen his music pulled by radio stations and streaming services Wednesday after video surfaced of him shouting a racial slur.

-Big Loud Records said in a statement posted to social media on Wednesday that Wallen’s contract has been suspended indefinitely.
+Big Loud Records said in a statement that Wallen’s contract has been suspended indefinitely.
 Republic Records, which he is co-signed to, said it agreed with Big Loud’s decision and said “such behavior will not be tolerated.”

 The video, which was first published by TMZ on Tuesday night, showed Wallen outside a home in Nashville, Tennessee, yelling profanities and a racial slur.